-20. The first regular session of the Northern Committee, which met at Pohnpei, Federated States of Micronesia in December 2005 considered the relationship between WCPFC, ISC and IATTC to be of significant importance, and urged that an MoU between ISC and the Commission be concluded for adoption by the Commission in 2006.

-21. The interim Secretariat for the ISC and the Secretariat developed a draft MoU which was considered at the 6^{th} Meeting of ISC at La Jolla, USA in March 2006 (Attachment G).
-The ISC recommended this MoU be referred to the next regular session of the WCPFC Northern Committee (NC2) prior to forwarding to the Commission for consideration and adoption.

-22. Following consideration of this draft MoU, NC2 endorsed it submission to Comm3 for consideration and adoption.
-This MoU, as amended by SC2 and NC2 will be presented to Comm3 at Apia, Samoa in December 2006.
+- 21. The first regular session of the Northern Committee, which met at Pohnpei, Federated States of Micronesia in December 2005 considered the relationship between WCPFC, ISC and IATTC to be of significant importance and urged that a MoU between ISC and the Commission be concluded for adoption by the Commission in 2006. - 22.
+The interim Secretariat for the ISC and the Secretariat developed a draft MoU which was considered at the 6th Meeting of ISC at La Jolla, USA in March 2006 (Attachment G).
+The ISC recommended the MoU be referred to the next regular session of the WCPFC Northern Committee (NC2) prior to forwarding to the Commission for consideration and adoption. - 23.
+The Scientific Committee is invited to provide comments, advice and recommendations in relation to the draft MoU between the WCPFC and the ISC.
+The MoU, as amended by SC2, will be presented, with a similar request for comments, advice and recommendations, to NC2 before forwarding to Comm3 at Apia, Samoa in December 2006.